dinghino/safely/packages/geolocation/src/geolocation/readme.md

 # Geolocation API

-This module should expose a simple functional API to handle geolocation on the browser and PWA implementation of the app.
+This module exposes a simple functional API to handle geolocation on the browser and PWA implementation of the app.

 This solution is not production ready for the app needs due to hardware and